ahl ul-Bayt Enclave (Graves of ahl-ul Bayt Enclave)

 Others

-Panoramic street level view of the ahl ul-Bayt graves enclave in Janant ul-Baqi cemetery.
-The other graves (behind the single grave of Abbas ibn Abdul Muttalib) within the enclave are those of (left to right): Imam Jaffar Sadiq, Imam Muhammad Baqir, Imam Zain ul-'Abideen, Imam Hassan ibn 'Ali.
-Today these four graves are assimilated together as such, that they seem like a single grave.
+View, looking north-west, of the ahl ul-Bayt graves enclave in the Janant ul-Baqi cemetery.
+The group or cluster of graves to the right belongs to the four Imams from foreground to background; Jaffar al-Sadiq, Imam Muhammad al-Baqir, Imam Zain ul-'Abideen, and Imam Hassan ibn 'Ali.
+Today these four graves are assimilated together as such, that they seem like a single structure with four headstones or grave markers.
+The single grave to the left belongs to Abbas ibn Abdul Muttalib.

 Ottoman Era Mausoleum